Casualty series 31: Overview

 The thirty-first series of Casualty features a cast of characters working in the emergency department of Holby City Hospital.
 The majority of the cast from the previous series continue to appear in this series.
-Amanda Mealing appears as clinical lead and consultant in emergency medicine Connie Beauchamp, whilst Jaye Griffiths and William Beck appear as consultants Elle Gardner, who also briefly acted as clinical lead, and Dylan Keogh.
+Amanda Mealing appears as clinical lead and consultant in emergency medicine and cardiothoracic surgeon Connie Beauchamp, whilst Jaye Griffiths and William Beck appear as consultants Elle Gardner, who also briefly acted as clinical lead, and Dylan Keogh.
 George Rainsford, Richard Winsor and Crystal Yu portray speciality registrars Ethan Hardy, Caleb "Cal" Knight and Lily Chao.
 Chelsea Halfpenny appears as Alicia Munroe, a second year foundation doctor (F2).
 Charles Venn portrays clinical nurse manager Jacob Masters, whilst Derek Thompson stars as senior charge nurse Charlie Fairhead, who has appeared in the show since its conception.
 Amanda Henderson, Azuka Oforka and Jason Durr play staff nurses Robyn Miller, Louise Tyler and David Hide.
 Michael Stevenson and Lloyd Everitt star as paramedics Iain Dean and Jez Andrews.
 Tony Marshall and Jamie Davis appear as receptionist and porter Noel Garcia and Max Walker respectively.
 Emily Carey and Owain Arthur appear as Grace Beauchamp-Strachan and Glen Thomas in a recurring capacity.

 It was announced on 7 June 2016 that, following three guest appearances in the previous series, Cathy Shipton had returned to the show as a regular cast member.
 Her character, Lisa "Duffy" Duffin, who appeared in the show across various stints since its inception, returned in the opening episode of the series.
 Of Shipton's return, Kent said, "All of us at Casualty are incredibly excited that the fabulous Cathy Shipton has agreed to bring Duffy back to the Emergency Department."
 Arthur made his final appearance in episode 9 when his character Glen Thomas jilts his fiancée, Robyn Miller (Henderson).
 Tom Chambers guest appeared in episode 3 as Sam Strachan, Grace's father, following two appearances in the previous series.
 Chambers was a regular cast member in the show's spin-off show, Holby City, between 2006 and 2008.
 Hossington announced that Sam would be reintroduced to the series after receiving a job as the hospital's medical director.
 Sam returned in episode 24.
 Chambers later revealed that he would be leaving at the end of his contract due to a prior commitment.
 It was announced on 7 February 2017 that the show had filmed a funeral for a regular character, and episode 33 featured the death of Cal Knight (Winsor) after he was stabbed by a white supremacist who blamed Ethan for his father's death.
 Winsor decided to leave the series of his own accord, but was initially surprised to discover his character would be killed off, before coming round to the idea.